 - strengthening the capabilities of the Mongolian government and the private sector by providing postgraduate scholarship opportunities in Australia

-- strengthening the technical skills of young Mongolians in construction and mechanical engineering to provide skills relevant to industry needs
+- strengthening the technical skills of young Mongolians in construction and mechanical engineering to provide skills relevant to industry needs.

 Objective 2: Mongolians are benefitting from a well governed mining industry

-The mining sector has propelled Mongolia to lower-middle income country status through the jobs and revenues from large scale foreign direct investment.
+The mining sector has propelled Mongolia to lower-middle income country status through the jobs and revenues that flow from large scale foreign direct investment.
 A well-governed, environmentally and socially responsible mining sector can reduce poverty and promote sustainable economic growth.
 Australia’s significant expertise and experience is helping promote a more stable and equitable regulatory environment in the mining sector, encouraging new activity and helping Mongolia to benefit.

 Read more about our governance assistance to Mongolia